makeyourownmaker/QuasicrystalGifs/README.md

 ## Usage

-Assuming you have python in your path:
+Assuming you have python in your path and all dependencies installed:
 ```sh
 python quasicrystal.py
 ```